Note: This is all deutero-canonical information and subject to change without notice.

 - Sena-ka [githyanki]: Also bred alongside the Chaukeedaar, these were bred to act as warriors.
 In the early days of the Kel'tan empire, they were supposed to go out and reconquer the planes, recreating the old Rheolwr empire anew for their masters.
 But decadence and indolence set in, and these dreams were abandoned.
 Now they mostly act as police and warriors in conflicts between the mageocracy.
 These are show battles but none the less bloody for their staged nature.
 Those that have fled believe that they should be the masters.
 They are pirates and warlords, raiding and taking prisoners and slaves wherever they go.

-- Taishyi [goliaths]: These are descended from the same Titan ancestors as dwarves and giants.
+- Taishyi [goliaths]: These are descended from the same Titan ancestors as dwarves.
+True giants are the result of rune-forced "evolution" (in the Pokemon sense) of goliaths.
 Most of their lands in Noefra were destroyed in the Cataclysm, but some still exist in small communities in the Giant-Spine Mountains and into the Wastes, as well as on the continent of Oelfra.

 - Kharan [duergar]: These are fae-touched dwarves, specifically touched by those fae associated with anger, vengeance, and endurance.
 The only significant community of them is in the Giant-Spine Mountains, at the old Bolor clan-hold.
 They generally hate dwarves and resent them for abandoning them.
 Their culture is harsh and violent.